 - The Lazy developers can only go with “SELECT *”.

-- If you have special requirements and created dynamic environment when add or delete column automatically handle by application code.
-In this special case you don’t require to change application and database code and this will automatically affect on production environment.
-In this case you can use “SELECT *”.
+- If you had special requirements and created a dynamic environment when add or delete column automatically handle by application code.
+In this particular case, you don’t require to change application and database code, and this will automatically affect on a production environment.
+In this case, you can use “SELECT *”.

 - I didn’t find any other reason to use “SELECT *”.

 Please share your ideas and opinions about this topic with me, your contribution will add true value to this topic.